loopwerk/loopwerk.io/content/articles/2025-12-26-home-assistant-review.md

 Because everything is available in Apple Home, I can also control my house when I’m away.
 I can pre-heat the house on the way back, or make sure all the lights are turned off.

 Home Assistant does have its own iPhone app, but remote access requires setting up your own VPN and port forwarding, which is a fair amount of work.
 There’s also Home Assistant Cloud, which offers easy and secure remote access, but it costs €75 per year.
-No thanks, I just do everything via the Home app for free.
+No thanks — I just do everything via the Home app for free.

 One of my main motivations for switching was getting rid of Tado’s subscription, and that worked out perfectly.